C++

 };

-// Capture everything by value (copy
+// Capture everything by value (copy)

 std::for_each(values.begin(), values.end(), [=](int val) {

-// modifies copy of 'val', not `val` itself
+// Modifies a copy of 'val', not the element itself

-// offset += 1; // error: 'offset' cannot be modified.
-Can use [=]() mutable {...} to modify
+// offset += 1; // error: 'offset' cannot be modified; use [=]() mutable { ... } to allow modification

 });